 As another type of robustness checks, we examined the sensitivity of our results to alternative measures of treatment status.
-We first added to the CITS analysis samples the states excluded from the main CITS analyses (i.e., states in the middle category of the Prior Rigor Index or the Prior CCSS-Similarity Index), and then re-estimated the CITS model based on both a dichotomous version and a continuous version of the treatment indicator with each analysis sample.
+We first added to the CITS analysis samples the states excluded from the main CITS analyses (i.e., states in the middle category of the prior rigor index or the prior CCSS-similarity index), and then reestimated the CITS model based on both a dichotomous version and a continuous version of the treatment indicator with each analysis sample.
 Results from these analyses are largely consistent with the results from the main CITS analyses with minor differences.

 In our final set of robustness checks, we restricted the pre-CCR period included in our CITS analyses to more recent years.
-Once we excluded years prior to 2000, the effect estimates became less negative and none of the estimates had p-values below .10 for reading.
-For math, however, the effect estimates based on the substantially shortened pre-CCR period became more negative and a few estimates for 7-year effects were statistically significant (p < .05) or marginally significant (p < .10) (see detailed results in online Supplemental Exhibit 4).
-Nevertheless, the general pattern of results from this set of sensitivity analyses remains the same as that from our main CITS analyses-most of the effect estimates were small, negative, and non-significant, but a few negative estimates did reach statistical significance or marginal significance.
+Once we excluded years prior to 2000, the effect estimates became less negative and none of the estimates had p values less than .10 for reading.
+For math, however, the effect estimates based on the substantially shortened pre-CCR period became more negative and a few estimates for 7-year effects were statistically significant (p < .05) or marginally significant (p < .10; see detailed results in Supplemental Exhibit 4 in the oline version of the journal).
+Nevertheless, the general pattern of results from this set of sensitivity analyses remains the same as that from our main CITS analyses-most of the effect estimates were small, negative, and nonsignificant, but a few negative estimates did reach statistical significance or marginal significance.